Alexander Wuttke: Replicability crisis

 Friday 11 September, 09:00-10:00

-Danny Maupin is a Research Fellow at the University of Surrey, whose work focuses on the effect of AI on research integrity.
+Danny Maupin is a Research Fellow at the University of Surrey, whose work focuses on the effects of AI on Open Science and research integrity.